 When you're looking for downtown living space, you'll find that you have a lot of options - apartments, condos, lofts, townhouses, stacked townhouses, and so on.
 Pretty much the only thing you won't find is a detached home.
-For that you'll have to look on the Waterloo, Ontario real estate listings.
+For that you'll have to look on the multiple listings service or MLS.
 Sometimes the difference between these types of unit is not always clear.
 How does a stacked townhouse differ from a regular one, for example?
 This article should clear up some of your questions.

-Regular townhouses really aren't that different from detached homes for sale in Markham except for the fact that their exterior side walls are attached to the homes on either side, maximizing the use of lot space.
+Regular townhouses really aren't that different from detached homes except for the fact that their exterior side walls are attached to the homes on either side, maximizing the use of lot space.
 Townhouses have their own exterior exits and are usually two storeys with the units being divided vertically rather than horizontally by floor as condos are.
 A construction company can even build you a deck off the back door where you can enjoy a bbq just like you would in a detached home.
 Stacked townhouses are sort of caught between these two concepts - multi level condo units with private exterior access.
 Be certain that any renovation or addition you have completed in verified for safety by a qualified house inspector.

 Before you decide to buy a stacked condo, always tour it with your real estate agent.
 Meet the neighbors to see how loud it will be living over or under them.
-And take into account any repairs or renovations the property will be needing in the future; The article entitled Repairs and Renovations - Things to Keep in Mind When Upgrading Waterloo Ontario Real Estate Listings has plenty of helpful information on this subject.
+And take into account any repairs or renovations the property will be needing in the future; The article entitled "Townhome Defined" may appeal to you.